gurleenkaurbali19/gurleenkaurbali19/README.md

 ### 🚀 About Me

-🎓 BCA Student at Guru Gobind Singh Indraprastha University (2022–2025)
+🎓 BCA from Guru Gobind Singh Indraprastha University (2022–2025)
 💻 Passionate about data, machine learning, and creating real-world projects
 📊 Skilled in Python, SQL, Power BI, Tableau, and NLP
 🧠 Currently sharpening skills in Data Analytics and AI